fdeblasio/pokeemerald-expansion/notes.md

     - Grass
     - Water 1/2/3
 - Map out progression of low/medium/high power moves for each type/move type and improve level up movesets for more STAB
+    - Ideally every Pokemon can learn their types' 40/65/90 power moves
 - Add more indicators of shiniess in wild battles in case sparkles are missed
 - Give Ultra Beasts Hidden Abilities?
     - Buzzwole: Iron Fist